 be required to provide official transcripts for highest degree before the on-campus interview;

 be required to provide three letters of reference;

 be required to give a presentation on a relevant topic related to the position.

 The position is open until filled.
-First consideration will be given to completed applications received no later than March 3, 2023.
+First consideration will be given to completed applications received no later than -- Deadline extended to July 17, 2023.